Skip to main content

 4. Attach your evidence — bills, meter readings, account statements, emails, call logs (with dates and names), photographs, and the supplier's deadlock or final response letter.

 Complaints can be submitted online, by telephone, by post, or by email.
-Online is the fastest route.
+Online is generally the fastest route.

 How the investigation works